dfosco/danielfos.co/navigations.md

 ![No longer browsing the iBook Store](http://i.imgur.com/7IEuTby.png)

 In the end, the only way to find *The Elements of User Experience* on the iBook Store was to use the search function.
-They offer a good selection of titles on UX — but there's absolutely no way to find it without actively searching for it.
+They offer a good selection of titles on UX, but there's absolutely no way to find it without actively searching for it.
 Combined with the lack of a recommendation engine, it's no wonder Amazon's ahead on the ebook game.

 ![UX titles on iBook Store](http://i.imgur.com/TfXLmZC.png)